VCCT-MAST5112-2025-G2/MASTPart2POE-ST10489366/README.md

 iOS Simulator (for Mac users) or Android Studio (for Android)

 ## 🚀 Installation & Setup
-Ensure you have the project files:
+1.Ensure you have the project files:

 App.tsx (main application file)